michi949/EvChargingEnv/README.md

 ```
       double capacity = 22000;
       double currentCapacity = 8000;
-      EvVehicle evSimVehicle = new EvVehicle(new Battery(currentCapacity, capacity), "Renault Zoe", "GM-235FE", ChargingType.AC);
+      EvSimVehicle evSimVehicle = new EvSimVehicle(new EvSimBattery(currentCapacity, capacity), "Renault Zoe", "GM-235FE", ChargingType.AC);
 ```

 ### Charging Process
 The charging process is running in an own thread and will update ever second the current capacity of the attached evSimBattery.
 It will also calculate the estimated end time and check frequently if the charging goal is reached.
 ```
-setChargingProcess(new EvChargingProcess(defaultChargingSpeed, this.evSimVehicle));
+setChargingProcess(new EvSimChargingProcess(defaultChargingSpeed, this.evSimVehicle));
 getChargingProcess().startChargingProcess();
 ```
 A charging process will be created atomically when the charging point start charging function is called.
 With the the given default speed of the the charging point.
 It is possible to change the default speed before the running one.
 When a process is running it is possible to change the current charging speed.